elugens/hello-javascript/docs/general-javascript-questions/code-quality/debugging-javascript-in-chrome-browser.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The watcher will show you the current value of the variable as it is added in an expression.
-If the variable is not set or cannot be found it will show &#60;Not Available&#62; for the value.
+  <div><strong>Interview Response:</strong> The watcher displays the variable's current value as it gets added to an expression.
+If the variable does not get set or if you cannot find it, the value shows as &#60;Not Available&#62;.
 </div>
   </div>
 </details>